rcsoccersim/rcsoccersim.github.io/docs/papers/robocup2024/index.md

 ### [YuShan2024](./TDP_YuShan2024.pdf)

-- YuShan2024 Team Description Paper for RoboCup2024
+- 📄 **Title**: YuShan2024 Team Description Paper for RoboCup2024
-- Zekai Cheng, Liang Zhang, Dabo Dan, Huiyu Xiong, Haiyang Qin
+- ✍️ **Authors**:  Zekai Cheng, Liang Zhang, Dabo Dan, Huiyu Xiong, Haiyang Qin
-- This team description paper describes the direction and methods of team optimization over the past year at YuShan2024.
+- 📜 **Abstract**: This team description paper describes the direction and methods of team optimization over the past year at YuShan2024.
 There are two main parts of the work, which are the analysis and optimization of the shooting module and the analysis of physical strength and running distance.
 In a lot of tests in the past, we found that the team has the situation that even though the player is in